 - Parents/legal guardians are responsible for meeting students under 18 years of age at designated bus stops, at the scheduled pick-up time in the afternoons.
 Students who are not met at bus stops will be returned to the FSDB campus, and the appropriate school principal and social worker will be notified.
-It is the parent/legal guardian's responsibility to pick up the student from school in this situation. - Students will be released at bus stops only to parents/legal guardians or designated persons authorized on the Student Release Form in writing by parents/legal guardians.
+It is the parent/legal guardian's responsibility to pick up the student from school in this situation. - Parents/legal guardians of Middle School and High School students may request permission from Transportation for their student(s) to be released unaccompanied from the bus stop to home.
+Parents/legal guardians must submit a signed Student Release Form and the form must be on file prior to the student being released from the bus.
+FSDB will not be responsible for the students once the students have departed the bus. - Students will be released at bus stops only to parents/legal guardians or designated persons authorized on the Student Release Form in writing by parents/legal guardians.
 The Student Release Form and emergency contacts may be updated in Skyward at any time by a parent/legal guardian.
 All students who do not have permission to be unaccompanied from the bus stop to home, are to be met at the door of the bus. - Students are required to remain in their seats and use seat belts on buses or other school vehicles. - Pre-kindergarten students weighing 40 pounds or less will be transported in approved car seats on FSDB school buses. - Students with soiled pants will not be transported on FSDB school buses or vans. - Day students absent from day buses for 10 consecutive school days will be removed from the student day route.
 Notification to resume service must be made to the transportation supervisor; 24 hours' notice is required. - Food, drinks and chewing gum are not permitted in FSDB day school buses.